-From the tip of the steeple to the boiler room, your church’s facility is an important asset and investment for the work of your congregation.
+Insure your church building from the tip of the steeple to the boiler room.
+Your church’s facility is an important asset and investment for the work of your congregation.

 Making sure that the amount of building coverage provided on your insurance policy is adequate is absolutely essential if and when a building damage claim occurs.
 Additional owned buildings at satellite locations, such as storage facilities, the parsonage, daycare centers, and soup kitchens require coverage as well.
 Separate coverage should also be provided for the contents of the church including the pews or chairs, office equipment, sound and lighting equipment, instruments, kitchen contents, classroom contents, fine artwork, historic items and stained glass windows.

 Church building and property insurance does not stop with just the building or the contents.
 Be sure your insurance package includes other necessary property components such as:

 - Breakdown of Building Equipment such as Heating/Cooling Equipment

 - Loss of ministry income due to damage of the building from a claim

 - Extra expenses incurred to re-locate or keep the ministry going while damage is being repaired

 You want an insurance advisor that thinks beyond just brick and mortar.